 BLACK Rock's HMVS Cerberus has been named Victoria's most at-risk heritage landmark.

-National Trust Victoria chief executive Martin Purslow said it was encouraging the Federal Government was finally recognising its importance.
+National Trust Victoria chief executive Martin Purslow said the Cerberus was the last surviving vessel of its type in the world.